40 Days for $40 Let’s Get Started!

 Tips for Practicing Roll Over Well

 Some more tips to practicing roll over well.
 Here’s the deal.
 In a perfect world, you would have access to other pieces of equipment.
 So in addition to the Mat exercises I talked about, if you do have access to your Tower or Cadillac leg springs, leg springs in the air, airplane, going to be super, super helpful for building up the strength that you need.
 Rolling stomach massage.
 Also an incredible tool for building up the strength and stamina to get up onto your shoulders, even the simple doing arm springs to help strengthen your back, going to do a lot of great work for you.
-Then, you know, I love the spine corrector.
+Then, you know, I love the spine articulation.
 You know, if I could make sure everyone had a home piece of Pilates equipment would be a spine corrector, using the spine correct to do the leg series.
 But also, you can practice the roll over with the spine corrector, because now it’s going to take your hips a little higher off the ground and kind of start you at an easier starting point.
 And you can really practice your roll over there.
 You can also use the handles of your spine corrector, if you don’t have handles on a Mat, to kind of be something to reach into and pull apart to broaden your upper back right?
-So, I have more of that information in a really great spine corrector workout over on onlinepilatesclasses.com I also have it in some tutorials that we have here on this channel, under the barrels, under the spine corrector for helping you get overhead and doing overhead exercises.
+So, I have more of that information in a really great spine corrector workout over on Online Live Pilates Classes.
+I also have it in some tutorials we have here on this channel, under the barrels and under the spine corrector, to help you get overhead and do overhead exercises.

 So I’m really interested.
 I’d love to know where you struggle with roll over, what questions you have, you can drop them in the comments below.
 We do go live on Sundays at 9am Pacific Time answering those questions.
 If you’re an OPC member, you can actually send a video of you doing any of the exercises we talked about today, and the roll over to us through the community app, and I will give you personalized feedback on what homework you need to do.
 You might be ready to add it in.
 You might need to look at a few things.
 And wouldn’t it be nice to know?
 So I want you to go to onlinepilatesclasses.com/youtube if you’re not.
 If you like, to just dive into breaking down more advanced exercises like this.
 If this really intrigued you, I have a really great free guide.
 It’s really easy and it helps you kind of think about what you want to do for any exercise, whether it’s advanced or even intermediate.
 So you want to go to opc.me/advancedopc.me/advanced.